What changes would you like to see to MMP?

-The Electoral Commission is conducting a review of the MMP electoral system following the referendum last year.
+The Electoral Commission conducted the review of the MMP electoral system following the referendum last year and

-Chief Electoral Officer Robert Peden today announced the proposals for change.
+Chief Electoral Officer Robert Peden today announced the proposals.

 The ACT Party had five MPs following the 2008 election on the back of then leader Rodney Hide's Epsom seat.